Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Official Secrecy

 The UK government maintains extreme secrecy around IMSI catcher use.
-Officials neither confirm nor deny their deployment, citing national security concerns.
+Officials neither confirm nor deny their deployment, citing national security concerns and operational sensitivity.

 Evidence of Use